sherryxiao1988/cs243-summary/SoftwarePipelining.md

 SCC are hard to schedule.
 When you're working with the critical cycle (cycle lenght / iteration difference = T) you have **no slack**.

 Edges between SCC are acyclic.
 So when backtracking we can move the SCC as a whole moving it's starting point.
-We can only try T times because on T + 1 we would be repeting so there's no point on keep trying.
+We can only try T times because on T + 1 we would be repeating so there's no point on keep trying.

+SCC are scheduled in topological order, so sometimes this algo cannot generate the optimal pipeline if interleaving scheduling is needed between SCCs.

 This algorithm works for acyclic graphs too: